khurramshahzadlali/digital-clock/readme.md

 In this project, we will learn how to make a digital clock using HTML, CSS, and JavaScript.

-Follow the steps below to write the code in the respective HTML, CSS, and JavaScript text areas.
+Follow the steps below to write the code in the respective HTML, CSS, and JavaScript files using the code editor of your choice.

 ### HTML Section